g1html5team/mojito_fork/README.md

     ..allowAnonymousAccess=true;
 ```

-Set up a proxy to pub serve to serve your ui in dev.
+Set up a handler that will proxy to pub serve in dev and serve from the filesystem in prod.

 ```
-app.proxyPubServe();
+app.router..addStaticAssetHandler('/ui');
 ```

 Set up a route and get the authenticated users name from the context. *Note: Mojito makes the logged in user available in the current zone.*